Open Season, 9780062375100

 Genocide—the intent to destroy in whole or in part, a group of people.

-As seen on CBS This Morning, award-winning attorney Ben Crump exposes a heinous truth in Open Season: Whether with a bullet or a lengthy prison sentence, America is killing Black people and justifying it legally.
+As seen on CBS This Morning, award-winning attorney Ben Crump exposes a heinous truth in Open Season: Whether with a bullet or a lengthy prison sentence, America is killing black people and justifying it legally.
 While some deaths make headlines, most are personal tragedies suffered within families and communities.
-Worse,…
+Worse, these killings are done one person at a time, so as not to raise ala…

 Book Details